yihui/yihui.org/content/en-vitae.md

 ## Professional Experience

-I joined RStudio (later rebranded to Posit) as a software engineer in 2013, and have been writing software tools for data visualization, reproducible research, and automatic reporting/document generation.
+I worked for RStudio (later rebranded to Posit) as a software engineer from 2013 to 2023, and have been writing software tools for data visualization, reproducible research, and automatic reporting/document generation.

 I [worked on](https://github.com/rstudio/shiny/graphs/contributors) Shiny from late 2013 to mid-2015. <!--I added a few new features to Shiny, such as the support for JavaScript libraries [DataTables](https://datatables.net) and [selectize.js](http://selectize.github.io/selectize.js/), and solved the problem with Unicode characters in Shiny apps on Windows.-->
 From late 2014, I started working on the [**DT**](https://github.com/rstudio/DT) package for displaying tables.
 At about the same time, I worked extensively on the [**leaflet**](https://github.com/rstudio/leaflet) package for interactive maps, to bring it to the HTML widgets framework.
 My 2015 was primarily spent on these two packages.